Shannon joined The Community Roundtable in 2013 excited to connect with members and spread the gospel of community management to the world.

 - How to tell stories and use research to derive real impact.

-Noah is our current Community Management Fellow – focusing primarily on TheCR Network.
+Kelly is one of the current Community Management Fellows at TheCR, focusing primarily on TheCR Network.

 Jim is frequently distracted by “squirrels” while leading TheCR Network, sales, marketing and bean counting.